3 Best Hostels in Tulum, Mexico – Sleep in a Tube and Enjoy Breakfast on the Rooftop

 End the night in one of the bright and spacious dorms.
 They come in female-only size as well.

-However, if you are traveling on a shoe-string budget and you wanna save every penny, there are ways to find the cheapest places in Tulum.
+Of course, there are always cheap hostels.
+But how do you actually find them?
+When you are traveling on a shoe-string budget and you want to save every dollar, there are ways to find the cheapest places in Tulum.

-2. Order the listing by price
+Order the listings by price

 Simple as that.

 Hostelz.com is a price comparison site for hostels.
 They list every single one in the world and tells you exactly which website is cheaper to use.